royd2023/SpotifyRemote/README.md

 # ECE2360FinalProject
 Currently, wifi is connected to my hotspot, not a network.
+Need to test with independent power source as well.

 Description:
 This project is a Spotify remote with basic functionality such as: